 - Skillet Shepherd’s Pie: mashed potatoes, veggies, and meat makes this dish really hearty.

-- Skillet Hamburger Mac: a 45-minute dinner recipe that’s great for when you’re in a hurry.
+- American Goulash: a 45-minute dinner recipe that’s great for when you’re in a hurry.

 Did you make this meatloaf recipe?
 We’d love to hear how you enjoyed it.
 Please leave a recipe rating below!Print